Minda1975/xmonad/README.md

 P.S.

-My font is Fantasque Sans Mono Nerd Font.
-You can find it in .font dir.
+My font is Liberation Mono.
 Also check these [Nerd-Fonts](https://github.com/ryanoasis/nerd-fonts) and get acquainted with the details.
 It have 40+ patched fonts, over 3,600 glyph/icons, includes popular collections such as Font Awesome & fonts such as Hack.
 Worth to try it!

 My shell is zsh with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) framework.